Christopher Brix

 Ph.D.
 Computer Science, RWTH Aachen University, Germany

-For my Ph.D. thesis, I will investigate approaches that allow to generate mathematical proofs for properties of neural network, such as the robustness against adversarial attacks.
+For my PhD thesis, I am investigating approaches that allow to generate mathematical proofs for properties of neural network, such as the robustness against adversarial attacks.

 • 2018-2020